 The means by which you receive medication may have a significant impact on your condition as well.
 Perhaps you’re supposed to receive a particular drug by mouth or another drug in a liquid form instead of a pill.
 Such issues are important, and nurses must carefully review your medical records and doctors’ orders to avoid errors.

 If a personal injury occurs because of a never event

-It is a tragedy when licensed medical professionals cause injuries to patients in incidents that were preventable were it not for negligence.
-If you became ill or suffered an injury because of a never event, you might wind up needing even more medical care, which would undoubtedly cause you worry and concern under the circumstances.
+It is a tragedy when licensed medical professionals cause injuries to patients in incidents that should be preventable were it not for negligence.
+If you became ill or suffered an injury because of a never event, you might wind up needing even more medical care, which would undoubtedly cause you worry and concern.

 It is understandable that you would reach out for additional support from a patient advocate at the hospital.
-Many medical malpractice victims also reach out for legal support to help them seek restitution from those who caused their injuries.
+Many medical malpractice victims also contact legal professionals to help them seek restitution from those who caused their injuries.